scratch-ed/blink/readme.md

 # Blink: a debugger for Scratch

 This is a monorepo for the Blink debugger for Scratch.
+Start playing with the Blink debugger integrated in the Scratch IDE at https://scratch.ugent.be/blink/.

 The Scratch project consists of [a bunch of different subprojects](https://github.com/scratchfoundation/scratch-gui/wiki/Getting-Started#repos), each with their own repository.
 Blink needs one additional package and a fork of two Scratch packages: